 - Student is enrolled Part-time (11 hours or less) for each academic term and fewer than 5 hours during a summer session both of which are subject to random validation.

 - Participation in a recognized Fraternity / Sorority (Greek Housing) (1) Must have completed one academic year (3 full-time quarters/2 semesters) in residence prior to fall semester.
-This exemption is not available to continuing students once the academic year begins.
+This exemption is not available to returning students once the academic year begins.
 Newly elected officers assuming the President, Finance/Secretary or Housing Manager Position who are required to reside in the house will be considered for review.
-Student request for Greek Housing must be approved by Housing and Residence Life in collaboration with the Campus Involvement Center.
+Student request for Greek Housing must be approved by Housing and Residence Life in collaboration with the office Sorority and Fraternity Life.